835886147/YMWM_NPV/PrivacyPolicy.md

 # PrivacyPolicy
  1. Introduction

-  This Privacy Policy explains how [yimengweima] ("VeilNet," "we," "us," or "our") collects, uses, discloses, and protects information when you use the VeilNet mobile application (the "App") and related services (collectively, the "Service").
+  This Privacy Policy explains how [yimengweima] ("SSVPN," "we," "us," or "our") collects, uses, discloses, and protects information when you use the VeilNet mobile application (the "App") and related services (collectively, the "Service").